paketo-buildpacks/microsoft-openjdk/README.md

 # `gcr.io/paketo-buildpacks/microsoft-openjdk`

-The Paketo Microsoft OpenJDK Buildpack is a Cloud Native Buildpack that provides the Microsoft OpenJDK implementations of JREs and JDKs.
+The Paketo Microsoft OpenJDK Buildpack is a Cloud Native Buildpack that provides the Microsoft OpenJDK implementations of it's JDKs.

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of JREs and JDKs.